codewithsandip/YouTube/notes/css/css-fundamentals.md

 ## Combination selectors
 - Comma separated list of elements
-- Descendent selector (SPACE): selects all chilren and grand children
+- Descendent selector (SPACE): selects all children and grand children

 ## Class and ID selectors
 - ID (#): only one per page